siddhanthakur43/NodeJs/work.md

 create /sigup api to add data to database push some document to db using api call from postman error handling using try catch

+Diff bw json and JS object
+add express.json() middle ware to app make signup api to receive data from the end user (postman)

+get user by emailId
+get all the users